WinVector/wrapr/extras/bquote.md

 -   `replyr::let()`/`wrapr::let()` ([released December 8th, 2016](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf)).
 -   `rlang::!!` ([released May 5th, 2017](https://cran.r-project.org/src/contrib/Archive/rlang/)).

 One of the goals of this note is to document differences between our method `wrapr::let()` and `rlang:!!`.
-One reviewer of [our formal description of `wrapr::let()`](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf) complained there were not enough contrasts to differentiate `wrapr::let()` from the *later* package `rlang`.
+One anonymous reviewer of [our formal description of `wrapr::let()`](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf) complained there were not enough contrasts to differentiate `wrapr::let()` from the *later* package `rlang`.
 It seemed like a survey and comparison would be a substantially different paper, so we are sharing a comparative survey here (and adding this as reference to the [`wrapr::let()` paper](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf)).

 I have worked hard to include concrete and clear examples, so I think working through this note will be rewarding tutorial for `R` users interested in metaprogramming (we will define metaprogramming and macros shortly).